AnthonyChablov/bequest-interview-question-2/README.md

 1. Clone the repo
 2. Make a PR with your changes in your repo
 3. Email your github repository to robert@bequest.finance

+# Disclaimer:

+All mnemonics and keys used in this application are for testing purposes only.
+I do not possess any tokens or currency in these account, and this application is not intended for actual financial transactions.
+Any data or keys provided should not be considered secure or usable for real-world cryptocurrency management.
+This application is solely for educational and testing purposes only.